solidiquis/erdtree/README.md

   -S, --follow-links             Traverse symlink directories and consider their disk usage; disabled by default -t, --threads <THREADS>        Number of threads to use [default: 4]
-      --suppress-size            Omit disk usage from output; disabled by default --no-config                Don't read configuration file -h, --help                     Print help (see more with '--help') -V, --version                  Print version
+      --suppress-size            Omit disk usage from output; disabled by default --size-left                Show the size on the left, decimal aligned --no-config                Don't read configuration file -h, --help                     Print help (see more with '--help') -V, --version                  Print version